cloudbees-days/cb-core-oc-workshop/README.md

 ## Jenkins Config-as-Code (JCasC)
 The JCasC configuration for CJOC is managed as a K8s `ConfigMap` - see [k8s/casc.yml](k8s/casc.yml).

+### Groovy Scripts
+JCasC doesn't currently support all types of Jenkins configuration to include the configuration for a number of proprietary plugins for CJOC.
+One of those is the [Operations Center Kubernetes Cloud](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#_globally_editing_pod_templates_in_operations_center).
+Using `groovy` scripts allows you to configure anything and everything - always had and always will.
+But it isn't the easiest thing to write.
+The nice thing about a number of CJOC proprietary features is that they are actually just Jenkins jobs.
+So you can retrieve the `confing.xml` for any of the special CJOC jobs and then `createProjectFromXML` method to create a jog via a groovy script.
+See [groovy-scripts/k8s-shared-cloud.groovy] for an example of this approach.

 ## Core v2 Pod Security Policies
 Kubernetes Pod Security Policies (PSP) allow controlling security sensitive aspects of the pod specification - and in the case of Core v2 on K8s that means the CJOC pod itself, master pods and agent pods.